manorrock/siamese/go/README.md

-# Manorrock Siamese Go
+# Manorrock Siamese CLI

-Manorrock Siamese Go delivers you with a Go binary that can be used to perform executions, either local or remote.
+Manorrock Siamese CLI delivers you with a command line binary that can be used to perform executions, either local or remote.

 ## Using the Local executor